 As the South Pole, Antarctica is officially the furthest continent at one edge of the planet, and its location, coupled with its climate, means that it’s not normally the first choice for travellers, holidaymakers and even adventurers.

 Just by the very fact that you’re going to Antarctica, means that you’re getting to bear witness to somewhere beyond the realms of typical travel.

 Treat Yourself to a Luxury Cruise Like No Other

-A growing number of cruise lines now operate ultra-luxury voyages to the continent, and in 2019 Scenic Eclipse will join them.
+A growing number of cruise lines now operate ultra-luxury voyages to the continent, and Scenic Eclipse have recently joined them.
 Scenic Eclipse is a 6-star luxury cruise adventure, operating worldwide, but with a specific focus on Arctic and Antarctica cruises.